-What’s the first thing most SaaS founders do when they start searching for their first sales hire?
+What's the first thing most startup founders do when they start searching for their first sales hire?

 The reality is, when you ask those kinds of open-ended questions, you’re going to get a lot of wrong answers.

-The only time you’re going to get right answers is if the person helping you is approaching the advice with a strong understanding about your business and your skillset.
+The only time you're going to get the right answers is if the person helping you approaches the advice with a strong understanding of your business and your skillset.

 That means you should probably also skip the A16Z blogs, Sequoia articles, LinkedIn posts, and Twitter threads that share advice without knowing a single thing about your business.

-So if you think your startup is ready to make your first sales hire, here’s how you should approach the process.
+So if you think your startup is ready to hire its first salesperson, here's how you should approach the process.

 - Chris Gannon, Founder of Captivate Talent